 In Florida, misuse of prescription opioids became a serious problem in the 1990s and 2000s, but efforts to stem the problem appear to be working.
-The rate of drug overdose deaths increased 58.9% during 2003-2010, and in 2009, one in eight deaths in Florida was attributable to drug overdose [29; 30].
-From 2019 to 2020, total drug-related deaths increased by 17%.
-Opioid-related deaths increased by 28%, and opioid-caused deaths increased by 42% [31].
-Of the 6,089 opioid-caused deaths reported in Florida in 2020, 1,187 of these deaths were attributed to oxycodone, a 5% increase in oxycodone-caused deaths over the previous year [31].
-These trends resulted in the enactment of several measures to address prescribing that was inconsistent with best practices, and partnership with the U.S. Drug Enforcement Administration (DEA) to close and prevent "pill mills" from introducing millions of opioid dose units into illicit markets [32; 33].
-In May 2017, former Florida Governor Rick Scott signed an executive order declaring the opioid epidemic a public health emergency, providing additional funding and empowering state health professions to take steps to address this pressing issue [33].
-As part of this order, the State Health Officer has issued a standing order for opioid antagonists to ensure emergency responders have access [33].
-The order has been extended several times (last in 2019) [34].
+The rate of drug overdose deaths increased 58.9% during 2003-2010, and in 2009, one in eight deaths in Florida was attributable to drug overdose [35; 36].
+On average, from 2017 to 2019, opioids accounted for 79.4% of fatal drug overdoses [35].
+In 2015, Florida experienced an increase in oxycodone-caused deaths, the first in six years [35].
+These trends resulted in the enactment of several measures to address prescribing that was inconsistent with best practices, and partnership with the U.S. Drug Enforcement Administration (DEA) to close and prevent "pill mills" from introducing millions of opioid dose units into illicit markets [37; 38].
+In May 2017, Governor Rick Scott signed an executive order declaring the opioid epidemic a public health emergency, providing additional funding and empowering state health professions to take steps to address this pressing issue [38].
+As part of this order, the State Health Officer has issued a standing order for opioid antagonists to ensure emergency responders have access [38].
+The order has been extended several times and, as of August 2021, it is still in place.

 Drug overdose fatalities in Florida have continued rising from increased use of heroin, synthetic cannabinoids, and novel psychoactive substances such as alpha-PVP ("flakka").
-An influx of clandestine fentanyl into Florida in early 2014, and several fentanyl analogs and other novel non-pharmaceutical opioids more recently, has largely driven the increases in opioid overdose fatalities [31].
-Several overdose fatalities in Florida were linked to counterfeit alprazolam, oxycodone, and hydrocodone tablets that contained fentanyl [35].
-The decrease in prescription opioid fatalities, offset by increasing overdose fatalities from other opioid and non-opioid agents, reflects the intervention focus on the supply side ("pill mill laws") and neglect of treatment funding that would address the demand side of problematic drug use [36].
-In Florida, fatalities with benzodiazepines present peaked in 2010 with 6,188, falling to 4,405 in 2020 (37.7% were alprazolam) [31].
-Of the 44,577 deaths investigated by Florida authorities, toxicology results determined that drugs were present at the time of death in 14,708 individuals, with the vast majority revealing more than one drug occurrence [31].
-Other primary contributors to opioid analgesic-related fatalities include alcohol and prescribed methadone [31; 37; 38].
+An influx of clandestine fentanyl into Florida in early 2014, and several fentanyl analogs and other novel non-pharmaceutical opioids more recently, has largely driven the increases in opioid overdose fatalities.
+Analyses of data from 2013-2015 indicate sharp increases in overdose fatalities in Florida linked to counterfeit alprazolam, oxycodone, and hydrocodone tablets that contained fentanyl [39].
+The decrease in prescription opioid fatalities, offset by increasing overdose fatalities from other opioid and non-opioid agents, reflects the intervention focus on the supply side ("pill mill laws") and neglect of treatment funding that would address the demand side of problematic drug use [40].

+In Florida, fatalities with benzodiazepines present peaked in 2010 with 6,188, falling to 2,182 in 2020 (38% were alprazolam) [41].
+Other primary contributors to opioid analgesic related fatalities include alcohol and prescribed methadone [30, 42].

-In addition to the executive order issued in 2017 (and subsequently extended), several new state laws were passed in 2018 to impose additional legal requirements on controlled substance prescribers [39].
+In addition to the executive order issued in 2017, several new state laws were passed in 2018 to impose additional legal requirements on controlled substance prescribers [43].
 These laws will be discussed in detail later in this course.